solutions-crypto/near-guildnet-tools/monitor/README.md

 # Configure the Monitor

 Note: I always configure the monitor's to use the private network of 10.x.x.x and restrict the ports used to only the local network.
-There is no good reason to expose this informationi to the world.
+There is no good reason to expose this information to the world.

 - Step 1